-The Acrocanthosaurus was a very large theropod that lived during the Early Cretaceous Period, which was approximately 115 million years ago.
+The Acrocanthosaurus was a very large theropod that lived during the Lower Cretaceous Period, approximately 115 to 105 million years ago.
 This dinosaur belonged to the Carcharodontosauridae family, which consists of other carnivorous theropod dinosaurs.

 |Acrocanthosaurus pronunciation||The name Acrocanthosaurus can be pronounced as “ah-kroh-kan-tho-SORE-us”.|